It starts with the real task

 Final review, suitability, and approval still remain with the customer's business and the people responsible for the job.

-Common controls include competent welders, supervision, task briefing, suitable PPE, fume extraction or ventilation, RPE where needed, hot works permits, fire extinguishers, fire watch, equipment checks, screens, exclusion zones and emergency arrangements.
+Competent welders and supervision, a task briefing, the right PPE, fume extraction or ventilation, RPE where it's needed, a hot works permit if the site runs one, extinguishers and a fire watch, equipment checks, screens, exclusion zones and clear emergency arrangements.

 Related reading